Hello Visitor | Login | Create an account!

 And the Lord said to Satan, “Have you considered [literally ‘set your heart to’] My servant Job?
 For there is no one like him on the earth, a blameless and upright man fearing God and turning away from evil.
 And he still holds fast his integrity, although you incited Me against him without cause.”
 And Satan answered the Lord and said, “Skin for skin!
 Yes, all that a man has he will give for his life.
 However, put forth Thy hand now, and touch his bone and his flesh; he will curse Thee to Thy face.”
 So the Lord said to Satan, “Behold, he is in your power, only spare his life.”
 Then Satan went out from the presence of the Lord, and smote Job with sore boils from the sole of his foot to the crown of his head (Job 2:3-7, emphasis added).

 Still Job didn’t react as Satan predicted.
 Even when his wife encouraged him to curse God, Job said, “Shall we indeed accept good from God and not adversity?”
 (Job 2:10).
-From what I can tell, Job passed the test.
+Job passed his second test.
 He never cursed God.

-Notice that when Satan accused Job of only serving God because of what God did for him, God did not reply, “So what if that is why Job serves Me?
-I don’t care!”
-No, obviously God does not want us to serve Him solely because of the blessings we receive.
+I think that it is important to take note that when Satan accused Job of only serving God because of what God did for him, the Lord did not reply, “So what if that is why Job serves Me?
+It doesn’t matter to Me!”
+Obviously, God does not want us to serve Him solely because of the blessings we receive.
 We should obey God because He is God, regardless of any promised rewards.
 Perhaps we should ask ourselves how we would react if we were tested to the degree that Job was.
-How many people have become angry at God for lesser difficulties?
+How many people have become angry at God as a result of lesser trials?

 Was Job to Blame for His Trials?

-Some well-meaning people who want to exonerate God in this story, try to place the blame on Job for his problems.
+Some well-meaning folks who want to exonerate God in this story try to place the blame on Job for all his troubles.
 If we can find some flaw in Job, then we can let God “off the hook.”
-We need to be careful, however, in looking for flaws in a man about whom God Himself said, “There is no one like him on the earth, a blameless and upright man, fearing God and turning away from evil” (Job 1:8).
+We need to be careful, however, when we start looking for flaws in a man about whom God Himself said, “There is no one like him on the earth, a blameless and upright man, fearing God and turning away from evil” (Job 1:8).
+In God’s eyes, Job was #1 on the planet!

-Some have suggested that Job opened the door to Satan through his fear, based upon Job’s statement in 3:25: “For what I fear comes upon me, and what I dread befalls me.”
-They say that if Job hadn’t been afraid, he never would have lost his children, servants, health, and livestock.
+Some have suggested that Job “opened the door to Satan” through his fear.
+Because Job once said, “For what I fear comes upon me, and what I dread befalls me” (Job 3:25), they lay the blame on his “negative confession.”
+If Job hadn’t have been afraid, they claim, he never would have lost his children, servants, health, and livestock.

-I must ask, If Job opened the door through fear, what is the point of the first two chapters of the book of Job?
-Why did Satan have to appear before God before he afflicted Job?
+If Job opened the door to Satan through his fear, however, we must wonder what the point is of the first two chapters of the book of Job.
+Why did Satan have to appear before God and obtain His permission before he afflicted Job?

-If Job was full of fear and not faith, why would God brag about him as the one person on the earth who stood out among all the rest?
+And if Job was full of fear (and not faith), why would God brag about him as the one person on the earth who stood out among all the rest?
 Especially when we know that “without faith, it is impossible to please God” (Heb.
 11:6)?
 Job was a man of much greater faith than the average person, as demonstrated by the fact that he worshiped God after being afflicted.
 How many of us would have lost all faith in God if we had been in Job’s place?

-If Job’s fear was the reason for his affliction, did he become more fearful after the first test and, therefore, open the door wider to lose his health?
+If Job’s fear was the reason for his affliction, did he become more fearful after his first test and, therefore, open the door wider to lose his health?

 If Job opened the door through fear, why did God or Satan never mention that fact?